zqb7758/PTM/README.md

 ### Prepare the data and models.
 1. We have prepared the ImageNet-compatible dataset in this program and put the data in **'./dataset/'**, and you should unrar the **'./dataset/images.rar'** before using.

 2. The normally trained models (i.e., Inc-v3, Inc-v4, IncRes-v2, Res-152, Res-101) are from "pretrainedmodels", if you use it for the first time, it will download the weight of the model automatically, just wait for it to finish.
+For all models(.npy) to be used, please download them from [tf_to_torch_model](https://github.com/ylhz/tf_to_pytorch_model), and make sure you put them in the right directory **'./models/'**.

 3. The adversarially trained models (i.e,  adv_inc_v3， ens3_adv_inc_v3, ens4_adv_inc_v3, ens_adv_inc_res_v2) are from [SSA](https://github.com/yuyang-long/SSA) or [tf_to_torch_model](https://github.com/ylhz/tf_to_pytorch_model).
 For more detailed information on how to use them, visit these two repositories.